rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Decisions made by the Primary Officers in regards to the Primary Officer Policy or constitutional interpretation may be contested at any point by an active member of the SSE in good standing.
 To initiate an appeal, the member must create a report detailing the proposed appeal in a way that is readily accessible to the members of the SSE.
-To present the appeal, it must first have the approval of either two Primary Officers or one third of the current Committee Heads as well as the department advisor.
-A vote shall then be held amongst all officers and the department advisor to determine if the appeal shall be implemented.
+To present the appeal, it must first have the approval of either two Primary Officers or two thirds of the current Committee Heads as well as the Department Advisor.
+A vote shall then be held amongst all Officers and the Department Advisor to determine if the appeal shall be implemented.
 The vote shall be determined by a 2/3rds majority.